Buying your home through Co-Ownership

 If it’s your plan to eventually fully own your home, it’s best to start as soon as you’re financially able to.
 You can buy more shares of your home in 5% chunks or higher percentage blocks, or you can buy the full amount out at any time.

 The majority of Co-Owners buy their property, but there is no requirement to increase your share at all.

 How can I find out more?

-Remember that purchasing a home is one of the most important decisions you will ever make, so you should always seek professional advice before committing yourself.
+Remember that purchasing a home is one of the most important decisions you will ever make, so please seek professional advice before making a commitment.